dertseha/everoute/README.md

 [![Build Status][drone-image]][drone-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

+**This project is discontinued.
+My interest in EVE has dropped again and based on experience, it'll take some years until I might resub.
+Furthermore interest in this library was low, which is why I keep it as a project for experience.**

 # everoute - Go library

 This Go library provides a route calculator and optimizer for ship travel in [EVE Online](https://www.eveonline.com/).